by Scott Mehl

 The first box of these new candies was presented to the Queen, who loved them.
 She later granted a royal warrant to the company, as Purveyor to the Queen.
 Fortuin retains that warrant to this day.
 Over the years, Fortuin has put out dozens of tins featuring photos of the royal family, usually in recognition of major events in the Dutch Royal Family.
 The most recent line of tins featured photos of the new King and Queen.

-Growning up, my grandmother always had a tin of these which she would bring out when I would visit, and she would tell me stories about the Queen whose image was on the mints.
+Growing up, my grandmother always had a tin of these which she would bring out when I would visit, and she would tell me stories about the Queen whose image was on the mints.
 I’d forgotten all about them until I began to write this article.
-Two days later, I received a package from a friend who’d recently visited the Netherlands.
+Two days later, I received a package from a friend (and long-time member of Unofficial Royalty), who’d recently visited the Netherlands.
 In it was a Wilhelmina Pepermunts tin, much like the ones I remember from my childhood.
 Total coincidence, and an amazing surprise!